Third order

-The term third order signifies, in general, lay members of Christian religious orders, who do not necessarily live in a religious community such as a monastery or a nunnery, and yet can claim to wear the religious habit and participate in the good works of a great order.
-Roman Catholicism, Lutheranism and Anglicanism all recognize third orders.
+The term third order signifies, in general, lay members of Christian religious orders, who do not normally live in a religious community such as a monastery and yet can claim the right to wear the religious habit and participate in the good works of a great order.
+Latin Catholicism, Lutheranism and Anglicanism all recognize third orders.

 Third orders were a 12th-century adaptation of the medieval monastic confraternities.
 Members of third orders are known as tertiaries (Latin tertiarii, from tertius, "third").
 In some cases, they may belong to a religious institute (a "congregation") that is called a "third order regular".